Jayent-Dev-1232/Encryption-and-Decryption--SOC-26/WEEK 0/PART1/Assignment_1.md

 What was your Husband doing in that desolate area?

 It was his favourite location to enjoy, no one knew it, he said he enjoys with his close friend talking and drinking, but I don't know who his friend w as, mostly his colleagues, Since he would talk with others much.
+He doesn't trust people easily eiter, his close friend would have been friend since long.

 Close friend, huh. well, Thank you for your time, I am sorry for your loss.